-Encoding callback module which exports encode_message/2 and decode_message/2.
-The function EncodingMod:encode_message(EncodingConfig, MegacoMessage) is invoked whenever a 'MegacoMessage' record needs to be translated into an Erlang binary.
-The function EncodingMod:decode_message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.
+Encoding callback module which exports encode_message/2 decode_message/2. and function EncodingMod:encode_message(EncodingConfig, MegacoMessage) is invoked whenever a record needs to be translated into an Erlang binary.
+EncodingMod:decode message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.